valory-xyz/celo-trader/README.md

     ```cp sample.env .env```

 2. Fill in the required environment variables in .env.
 You'll need a Ethereum RPC even if the service runs on Celo.
-These variables are: `ALL_PARTICIPANTS`, `ETHEREUM_LEDGER_RPC` and `SAFE_CONTRACT_ADDRESS`
+These variables are: `ALL_PARTICIPANTS`, `ETHEREUM_LEDGER_RPC` and `SAFE_CONTRACT_ADDRESS`.
+You can also modify `MAX_TRANSFER_VALUE_WEI`, which is a security measure to set the max amount of wei the agent should be able to send.
+This is a stopgap solution for hypothetical situations where the LLM malfunctions and specifies big transfer values.

 3. Run the service: